List of Costa Rican monkey species

 Four species of monkey are native to the forests of Costa Rica, the Central American squirrel monkey (Saimiri oerstedii), the Panamanian white-faced capuchin (Cebus imitator), the mantled howler (Alouatta palliata) and Geoffroy's spider monkey (Ateles geoffroyi).
 All four species are classified scientifically as New World Monkeys.
 Two of the species, the Central American squirrel monkey and the white-faced capuchin, belong to the family Cebidae, the family containing the squirrel monkeys and capuchins.
 The other two species belong to the family Atelidae, the family containing the howler monkeys, spider monkeys, woolly monkeys and muriquis.
 Each of the four species can be seen in national parks within Costa Rica, where viewing them in natural surroundings is a popular tourist attraction.
-The only park in which all four species can be seen is Corcovado National Park, on the Osa Peninsula.
+A place where all four species can be seen is Corcovado National Park, on the Osa Peninsula.

 The smallest of the Costa Rican monkey species is the Central American squirrel monkey.
 Adult males average 0.8 kg and adult females average 0.7 kg.
 The Central American squirrel monkey has the most restricted range of any Costa Rican monkey, living only in secondary forests and partially logged primary forests on the central and south Pacific coast of Costa Rica, and on the Pacific coast of Panama near the Costa Rican border.
 In 2008, the International Union for Conservation of Nature (IUCN) revised its conservation status to "vulnerable" after rating it "endangered" since 1982.
 The Central American squirrel monkey is most often seen in Manuel Antonio National Park and Corcovado National Park in Costa Rica.

 The other three species have wider ranges within Costa Rica, each being found in forests over much of the country.
 The white-faced capuchin, which has a range from Honduras to Ecuador, is the second smallest Costa Rican monkey.
 Adult males average 3.7 kg and adult females average 2.7 kg.
 The mantled howler, with a range from Mexico to Ecuador, is the second largest monkey species in Costa Rica.
 Adult males average 7.2 kg and adult females average 5.4 kg.
 Males make loud calls, especially at dawn and at dusk, that can be heard for several kilometers.
 Geoffroy's spider monkey, with a range from Mexico to Panama, is the largest of the Costa Rican monkeys, with males averaging 8.2 kg and females averaging 7.7 kg.
 It has long, slim arms and a long, prehensile tail.
 The IUCN has rated the white-faced capuchin and mantled howler in the lowest conservation risk category of "least concern", and has rated Geoffroy's spider monkey as "endangered".
 Both the white-faced capuchin and the mantled howler are commonly seen in Costa Rica's parks.